Steven Croft (bishop): Early life and education

-Ministry
+Ordained ministry

 Croft was ordained as deacon in the Diocese of London on 25 September 1983 by Bill Westwood, Bishop of Edmonton, at St Andrew's Enfield (his title church).
 The following year, he was ordained as priest by Graham Leonard, Bishop of London, at St Paul's Cathedral on 23 September 1984.
 From 1983 to 1987 he was curate of the parish church of St Andrew's Enfield.
 After that, he became vicar of Ovenden, an Urban Priority Area parish in the Diocese of Wakefield, from 1987 to 1996.
 In 1997, Croft was made a member of the Church of England Evangelical Council, which he was a part of until 2000.